TheRealSesJ/TextAdventureGame/README.md

-the game has a 2d array of scenes that the player exists it there are items and enemies scattered around the map the player can advenutre to each of the different biomes to find them I plan on adding more interfaces for simplicity in the future, the only one that exists is entity All objects are organized into packagaes based on their purpose and superclass GameParamters is a static class that contains all arbitrary game constants this class is where the main method is located
+the game has a 2d array of scenes that the player exists it there are items and enemies scattered around the map the player can advenutre to each of the different biomes to find them I plan on adding more interfaces for simplicity in the future, the only one that exists is combatEntity All objects are organized into packagaes based on their purpose and superclass GameParamters is a static class that contains all arbitrary game constants this class is where the main method is located